Summary

 Key Strengths:

-Customizable Models: Fine-tune models for brand tone, compliance, and domain-specific expertise.
+• Customizable Models: Helps teams adapt AI outputs for brand tone, compliance needs, and domain-specific workflows.

 2. Microsoft 365 Copilot